Efficiency of delayed-acceptance random walk Metropolis algorithms: High dimensional regime

 \subsection{Product form target distributions}

-We consider in this article target densities that have a simple product form.
-A research program along these lines was initiated by Roberts and coworkers in the pair of papers \cite{Roberts/Gelman/Gilks:1997,RobertsRosenthal:1998}; although only simple exchangeable product form targets were considered, a range of subsequent theoretical analyses confirmed that the results obtained in these articles also hold for more complex target distributions, such as products of one-dimensional distributions with different variances and elliptically symmetric distributions \cite{Roberts/Rosenthal:2001,breyer2004optimal,Sherlock/Roberts:2009,BedardA:2007,Sherlock/Fearnhead/Roberts:2010}; infinite-dimensional extension were obtained in \cite{mattingly2012diffusion,PST12,pillai2011gradient}.
-The $d$-dimensional target probability distribution $\pi^{(d)}$ on $\RR^d$ that we consider in this article has independent coordinates; it is of the form \begin{equs} \pi^{(d)}(dx_1, \ldots, dx_d) = \bigotimes_{i=1}^d \pi(dx_i) \end{equs} for a one-dimensional marginal distribution $\pi \equiv \pi^{(1)}$ on $\RR$.
-For simplicity of exposition, we assume that all of the probability distributions have a density with respect to the Lebesgue measure and write densities for distributions interchangeably; in terms of densities, Equation \eqref{eq.target.distribution} reads $\pi^{(d)}(\bmx) = \prod_{i=1}^d \pi(x_i)$.
-Throughout this article we assume that the Markov chain $(\bmX^{(d)},W)$ is stationary so that marginally each component of $\bmX^{(d)}$ has distribution $\pi$.
-We consider Gaussian random walk proposals: for a current position $\bmx^{(d)} \in \RR^d$, the proposal $\bmX^{(d)*}$ is assumed to be distributed as \begin{equs} \bmX^{(d)*} = \bmx^{(d)} + \left(\frac{\mu}{I} \right) \, d^{-1/2} \, \bmZ^{(d)} \end{equs} for a standard centred Gaussian random variable $\bmZ^{(d)}$, a tuning parameter $\mu>0$ and a target dependent coefficient $I > 0$ expressed as \begin{equs} I^2 = \Expect{ \loglik'(X)^2 } = -\Expect{ \loglik{''}(X) } \end{equs} for a scalar random variable $X \dist \pi$ and log-likelihood function $\loglik \equiv \log \pi$.
-The second equality in Equation \eqref{eq.I} follows from an integration by parts that is justified, for example, by the regularity Assumption \ref{ass.regularity} described in Section \ref{sec.asymp.analysis}.
-The constant $I$ is introduced to simplify the statements of the results to follow.
-The scaling $d^{-1/2}$ ensures that, in the high-dimensional regime, $d \to \infty$, the mean acceptance probability of a standard Random Walk Metropolis algorithm with proposals \eqref{eq.proposal.high.dim} and target distribution \eqref{eq.target.distribution} stays bounded away from zero and one; under mild assumptions, it is optimal \cite{Roberts/Gelman/Gilks:1997,BedardA:2007,BeskosRobertsStuart:2009,mattingly2012diffusion}.
+We consider target densities that have a simple product form.
+A research program along these lines was initiated in the pair of papers \cite{Roberts/Gelman/Gilks:1997,RobertsRosenthal:1998}.
+Although only simple exchangeable product form targets were considered, a range of subsequent theoretical analyses confirmed that the results obtained in these articles also hold for more complex target distributions, such as products of one-dimensional distributions with different variances and elliptically symmetric distributions \cite{Roberts/Rosenthal:2001,breyer2004optimal,Sherlock/Roberts:2009,BedardA:2007,Sherlock/Fearnhead/Roberts:2010}.
+We consider a target distribution $\pi^{(d)}(d\bmx)$ in $\RR^d$ with a density $\pi^{(d)}(\bmx)$ with respect to the Lebesgue measure that can expressed as

+for a one-dimensional density $\pi(x) \equiv \pi^{(1)}(x)$ on the real line.
+Furthermore, we only consider the random walk algorithm with Gaussian perturbations.
+For a current position $\bmx \in \RR^d$, the proposal $\bmX^*$ is distributed as

+and a standard centred Gaussian random variable $\bmZ^{(d)}$ and a tuning parameter $\mu>0$.
+The target-dependent coefficient $I > 0$ is given by